PDLT-University-of-York/test-split-site/docs/ultra/user-management.md

 ### Troubleshooting

-The error "**No results found.
-Check the spelling and try again.**" can mean a few things:
+The error *No results found.
+Check the spelling and try again.* can mean a few things:

 1. There's an error in the search term; check and try again.
 2. The user is already enrolled on your site and able to access it.
 Check by searching for them in the class register, using the magnifying glass button in the top right.